 Why are we here?
 Such a powerful question that, most likely, every human being that has ever existed has pondered that interrogation at some point in their life... and died or continue living without an answer.
-The irrefutable true is that nobody really has a flipping idea of why are we are, what are we actually doing here.
+The irrefutable true is that nobody really has a flipping idea of why we are here, what are we actually doing here.
 All we have are theories, ideas, believes and feelings, but there is not yet a real, concise and scientific explanation that pleased everybody and answer the question of why are we here.
-That is one of the big mysteries in life: we have no idea of why we exist, no tangible proof that demonstrates our reason of existence, we only have theoretical concepts of vague purposes that changes from person to person, and yet most people continue living as if there was no tomorrow.
+That is one of the big mysteries in life: we have no idea of why we exist, no tangible proof that demonstrates our reason of existence, we only have theoretical concepts of vague purposes that changes from person to person, and yet most people continue living as if there was no tomorrow